sarvadnyaJawale/Sarvadnya-Jawle-Portfolio/README.md

 Swiper is considered one of the most modern free and open-source mobile touch slider with hardware-accelerated transitions - websites, web apps, and mobile native/hybrid apps are no exception!

-In this case, I found it to be an extremely useful tool to display some of Maria's most recent works instead of listing them:
 ---